voxpupuli/puppet-icinga2/README.md

 Sorted List of templates to include.
 Defaults to an empty list.

 ##### `order`
-String to set the position in the target file, sorted alpha numeric.
-Defaults to `30`
+String or integer to set the position in the target file, sorted alpha numeric.
+Defaults to 20.

 #### Defined type: `icinga2::object::checkresultreader`